Promoting Women in Science

 Flexible Working Practices

-Our Silver Award submission will highlight Lancaster University's encouragement of flexible working practices.
+An important part of Lancaster University's Athena SWAN submissions is its encouragement of flexible working practices.
 Read more about the positive experiences of Science and Technology staff.

 On 17th September 2014 the University will hold its 4th Making Professor event about academic promotion, career development and removing barriers to progression.